tariqdaouda/rabaDB/README.rst

 Can it be used for "big projects"?
 ----------------------------------

-rabaDB is the backend behind pyGeno_, a python package for genomics and protemics where it is typically used to store whole genomes annonations, along with huge sets of polymorphisms: millions of entries. and it's performing really well.
+rabaDB is the backend behind pyGeno_, a python package for genomics and proteomics where it is typically used to store whole genomes annonations, along with huge sets of polymorphisms: millions of entries. and it's performing really well.

 .. _pyGeno: https://github.com/tariqdaouda/pyGeno